anycable/docs.anycable.io/docs/misc/action_cable_protocol.md

 }
 ```

-**NOTE:** The messages are not guaranteed to be in order (due to concurrent broadcasts), so, offsets may be non-monotonic.
-It's the client responsibility to keep track of offsets.
-Also, there is a small chance that the same message may arrive twice (from broadcast and from the history); to provide exactly-once delivery guarantees, the client MUST keep track of seen offsets and ignore duplicates.
+**NOTE:** Offsets are assumed to be in order (however, some history backends may lift this requirement, check the corresponding documentation).
+There is a small chance that the same message may arrive twice (from broadcast and from the history); to provide exactly-once delivery guarantees, the client MUST keep track of seen offsets and ignore duplicates.

-### Handshake extensions
+### Handshake metadata

 During the handshake, the server MAY send a unique _session id_ along with the welcome message: